troeger/opensubmit/docs/formats/html/_sources/about.rst.txt

 Minimalism is good.
     OpenSubmit follows the philosophy that teachers know the best how their teaching works.
-    This leads to the conclusion that teaching policies and workflows do not belong into code or complicated configuration options.
+    This leads to the conclusion that teaching policies and workflows do not belong into our code or complicated configuration options.
 Assignment rules vary widely in different institutions and groups.
 Given that,
     it is a main philosophy of OpenSubmit to reduce the functionality to the submission and validation of of student submissions.
 And nothing else.
 This simplifies the student user interface and clarifies the teacher workflow.
+Whenever some design decision is restricting what teachers can do with the framework, it might be bad.

 Passwords are bad.
     History has shown that `even the largest companies <https://haveibeenpwned.com/>`_